jbaikge/talos-cluster/hardware.md

 Nana is responsible for taking in backups from the cluster and packaging them for relay up to a cloud provider like Backblaze for off-site storage.

-Additionally, Nana will run the Z-wave JS UI server as only one server can have the USB controller plugged into it.
+Additionally, Nana will run the Z-wave JS UI and CUPS printing servers as only one server can have USB cables plugged into it.

 ## Specifications